riosjg/QU-technical-challenge/README.md

 # Joke App

 A React application that displays jokes with filtering, sorting, and infinite scroll capabilities.
+Technicall challenge made for QU.

 ## Features